garretokeeffe/SFOS/README.md

-THis is the main development branch
+This is the main development branch